MENU

 Filed Under: 5 News Notes

-The weekend will also include a spotlight on Chesapeake Bay yachting, along with classic motor yachts and wooden speedboats on display.
-Sponsored by the Dwight Schaubach Collection, a unique grouping of fabulous examples from Suffolk, Virginia, will be showcased.
+The weekend will also shine a light on Chesapeake Bay yachting, with classic motor yachts and wooden speedboats on display.
+Entries for the Concours d’Elegance are available online through a brief application process.

-Concours Chair Luke L. Phipps says the Kent Island Yacht Club offers the ideal setting for both events, bringing together fine motoring, local flavors, scenic waterfront views, and the unique charm of the Eastern Shore.
+Concours Chair Luke L. Phipps says the Kent Island Yacht Club offers the ideal setting for the event, bringing together fine motoring, local flavors, scenic waterfront views, and the unique charm of the Eastern Shore.

 “Each weekend is a celebration of craftsmanship and community,” Phipps said.
 “With locally sourced food, craft beverages, live music, vendors, and a festive atmosphere, it’s a complete experience for both car enthusiasts and casual visitors alike.”

-About the St. Michaels Concours d’Elegance on the Chesapeake Bay
+About St. Michaels Concours d’Elegance on Chesapeake Bay

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.